wolfd/wolfd.github.io/_posts/2014-11-19-rewrites-and-refactors.markdown

 categories: sysblog
 ---

+### Note: I am not sure I believe what I wrote here, there's a lot of great arguments for doing things in other ways.
+Personally, I have not refactored the city generator I wrote, and these days, I believe that if I start that project again, I would completely throw away the code I wrote.

 I've started to read [Refactoring by Martin Fowler](http://martinfowler.com/books/refactoring.html), and it's inspiring.
 The book starts out with an example of a small project that has theoretically overgrown its original implementation and must be refactored.
 The thing is, I've got a project that is in the same state.
 My Java City Generator, cleverly named